-We all 3 have a deep-rooted love of music, but we were also 3 very close friends that grew up in the consumer electronics space.
-Kevin and Seth were the 2 that first developed the concept to create a company.
+We were very close friends that grew up in the consumer electronics space, and Kevin and Seth were the ones who developed the concept to create a company.
 They didn’t know what they wanted to call it, or what the product would look like, but they knew it would be based on music lifestyle.
-We also had pretty diverse backgrounds.
-Kevin working at Monster Cable, obviously a pretty famous company, and he was the catalyst and creator of the “Beats by Dre” phenomenon.
-It was actually his brainchild, and he connected the dots of Monster, as the technology company and manufacturer, along with Jimmy Iovine, Interscope and their artists, to help create that partnership.
-Along that route, Kevin had contacted me.
-We had been friends in the industry for about a year, and he would bounce ideas off of me as a friend.
-He brought Seth in when Monster was looking for someone who really understood digital and social marketing.
-Seth was a quite the marketing savant from the Bay area, and grew up understanding how to market to this generation and demographics of consumers.
-So Seth helped Kevin to launch “Beats” within Monster, as the brand strategist.
-If we move forward from that, to 4 years ago, they both had an itch to scratch.
-They both wanted to create a company on their own, and felt that there was a great opportunity, given their knowledge of the music and audio space.
-So the 2 of them contacted me, and we began to have discussions about the market and it’s growth, and what we wanted out of a company if we were to create it.
+Kevin was working at Monster Cable, and he was the catalyst and creator of the Beats by Dre phenomenon.
+It was actually his brainchild; he connected the dots of Monster as the tech company with Jimmy Iovine and Interscope to help create that partnership.
+Along that route, Kevin contacted me.
+We had been friends in the industry for about a year, and he would bounce ideas off me as a friend.
+He brought Seth in when Monster was looking for someone who really understood digital media and social marketing.
+Seth was quite the marketing savant from the Bay area, and grew up understanding how to market to this generation of consumers.
+So he helped Kevin to launch the Beats brand within Monster, as the brand strategist.
+Moving forward from that to 2009, they wanted to create a company on their own, and felt there was a great opportunity, given their knowledge of the music and audio space.
+So the two of them contacted me, and we began to have discussions about the market and it’s growth.
 That became the origin of SOL REPUBLIC.

-If you cut me open, I bleed sales and marketing, so about 4 or 5 years into my career, in my mid-20’s, our CEO made the mistake of asking asked me what I wanted be when I grow up, and I told that I wanted his job.
-He was a pretty good character from IBM, named John Archer, and he quickly began to stick me in jobs that were, frankly, not the most glamorous, but if I was to become a CEO, were required.
-So I began to run product strategies, and business development strategies, and I launched consumer initiatives for the company, which forced me learn to operation and engineering and finance.
-As I got more mature in my career, now you see me running companies.
-I’m obviously leveraging all of that diversity that I touched upon in my past.
+If you cut me open, I bleed sales and marketing, so about four years into my career, in my mid-20’s, our CEO made the mistake of asking me what I wanted be when I grow up, and I said that I wanted his job.
+He was a pretty good guy from IBM, named John Archer, and he quickly began to stick me in jobs that were not the most glamorous, but were required if I was to become a CEO.
+So I began to run product and business development strategies, and launched consumer initiatives for the company, which forced me learn to operation, engineering and finance.
+As I got more mature in my career, I now run companies.
+I’m obviously leveraging all of that diversity that I experienced in my past.

 (Above: Scott Hix)